Breakeven

 IRR, NPV, and LCOE

-LCOE is the all-in cost per kWh once you spread system cost plus O&M over every kWh it will produce in 25 years.
+LCOE is the all-in cost per kWh once you spread what you actually pay (net cost for cash, total payments for loan or lease) plus O&M over every kWh the system produces in 25 years.
 Compare it directly to your current utility rate to see how much cheaper self-generated electricity is.

 NPV = Σ (yrN $ / (1 + d)^N) − upfront